"This is not the college experience that they signed up for." How are colleges going to reopen?

 As seniors graduate from high school and wonder about September, and parents enter their third month of homeschooling following coronavirus closures, two questions seem to preoccupy everyone: When will schools open, and what will they look like when they do?

 On the Mother Jones Slack channels, data has been considered, theories posited, and lots of questions asked.
 Could schools hold classes outside?
 What’s the incidence of coronavirus infection in children?
 How will this impact decisions to reopen schools?
 Which universities are doing what to plan for the fall?
 Our reporter Kara Voght often offered key insights in these discussions, partly because she covered education before politics, but also because she has a trusted inside source.
-Her mom, Donna Korbel, is Assistant Vice President for Students Affairs and the director of the Center for Student Disabilities at the University of Connecticut (UConn), where she’s worked for the past 27 years.
+Her mom, Donna Korbel, is assistant vice president for students affairs and the director of the Center for Student Disabilities at the University of Connecticut (UConn), where she’s worked for the past 27 years.
 Without disparaging her journalist daughter’s professional choices, Korbel likes to joke that she doesn’t understand why anyone would want to work anywhere without a marching band.

-The University of Connecticut, a public research university, serves over 19,000 undergraduate students.
-Seventy-five percent of those students live together on-campus in classic dorms where everything is shared.
+The University of Connecticut, a public research university, serves more than 19,000 undergraduate students.
+Seventy-five percent of those students live together on campus in classic dorms where everything is shared.
 The campus is at the heart of the college experience at a school like UConn, which has a student population the size of a small town.
 But like colleges and universities across the United States, when the coronavirus outbreak hit, UConn shut down its campus, sent students home, and took classes online.
-For the last few months, Korbel and her fellow administrators have been trying to figure out how they can safely reopen the campus.
+For the past few months, Korbel and her fellow administrators have been trying to figure out how they can safely reopen the campus.

-Since we’re both working from home and social distancing, I caught up with her via zoom to get an inside look at how university administrators are thinking about reopening their campuses.
-This is what she had to say, edited for length and clarity.
+Since we’re both working from home and social distancing, I caught up with her via Zoom to get an inside look at how university administrators are thinking about reopening their campuses.
+This is what she had to say, edited for length and clarity:

 On the hazards of communal living